Columbia University: Undergraduate admissions and financial aid

-Columbia University received 60,551 applications for the class of 2025 (entering 2021) and a total of around 2,218 were admitted to the two schools for an overall acceptance rate of 3.66%.
 Columbia is a racially diverse school, with approximately 52% of all students identifying themselves as persons of color.
-Additionally, 50% of all undergraduates received grants from Columbia.
-The average grant size awarded to these students is $46,516.
-In 2015–2016, annual undergraduate tuition at Columbia was $50,526 with a total cost of attendance of $65,860 (including room and board).
+Additionally, around 50% of all undergraduates received grants from Columbia.
 The college is need-blind for domestic applicants.

-On April 11, 2007, Columbia University announced a $400 million donation from media billionaire alumnus John Kluge to be used exclusively for undergraduate financial aid.
+In April 2007, Columbia University announced a $400 million donation from media billionaire alumnus John Kluge to be used exclusively for undergraduate financial aid.
 The donation is among the largest single gifts to higher education.
-However, this does not apply to international students, transfer students, visiting students, or students in the School of General Studies.
+However, this did not apply to international students, transfer students, visiting students, or students in the School of General Studies.

 In the fall of 2010, admission to Columbia's undergraduate colleges Columbia College and the Fu Foundation School of Engineering and Applied Science (also known as SEAS or Columbia Engineering) began accepting the Common Application.
 The policy change made Columbia one of the last major academic institutions and the last Ivy League university to switch to the Common Application.

-Scholarships are also given to undergraduate students by the admissions committee.
-Designations include John W. Kluge Scholars, John Jay Scholars, C. Prescott Davis Scholars, Global Scholars, Egleston Scholars, and Science Research Fellows.
-Named scholars are selected by the admission committee from first-year applicants.
-According to Columbia, the first four designated scholars "distinguish themselves for their remarkable academic and personal achievements, dynamism, intellectual curiosity, the originality and independence of their thinking, and the diversity that stems from their different cultures and their varied educational experiences".

-In 1919, Columbia established a student application process characterized by The New York Times as "the first modern college application".
-The application required a photograph of the applicant, the maiden name of the applicant's mother, and the applicant's religious background.